OUR INSTRUCTORS

 JERRY BOLD

-Jerry studied ceramics at the university level and has strength in teaching functional wheel throwing as well as abstract hand building.
-His work focuses on design of patterns and the layering of different clay types and colors and is both geometric and natural.
+Jerry studied ceramics at the university level and brings strength in both functional wheel throwing and abstract handbuilding.
+His work focuses on pattern design and the layering of different clay types and colors — both geometric and organic in feel.

 Jerry’s Instagram